steventan1011/RedBlackTree-AVLTree-crates-Rust/RBT-AVLT/README.md

 # Tree_collections

-The purpose of this library is to provide APIs that allows users to create memory efficient red-black tree and avl tree.
+The purpose of this library is to provide APIs that allows users to create memory efficient binary search tree, red-black tree and AVL tree.
 Besides, by using this library, users can investigate the performance difference between red-black tree and avl tree, which helps them deeply understand the algorithms.

 ## Quick Start